kaoh/globalplatform/docs/index.md

 # Overview

 The GlobalPlatform card specification is a standard for the management of the contents on a smart card.
 Mainly this comprises the installation and the removal of applications.
-Practically these applications are always [JavaCard](http://www.oracle.com/technetwork/java/javacard/overview/index.html)
+Practically these applications are always [JavaCard applets](http://www.oracle.com/technetwork/java/javacard/overview/index.html).

 [This project](https://github.com/kaoh/globalplatform) offers a C library and a command line shell.